Men: Health tips for your 40s

 PROBLEM: As you get older, your metabolism decreases.
 This is especially true for men after age 40, who may have a hard time staying at the same weight they had in their 20s and 30s.

-FIX: Making healthy food choices and staying active every day can help jump-start your metabolism so you can keep off unwanted pounds.
-Avoid weight gain by bulking up on fruits and vegetables, and cutting back on red and processed meats. (link to meat and potato article)
+FIX: Making healthy food choices and staying active every day can help jump-start your metabolism and keep off unwanted pounds.
+Avoid weight gain by bulking up on fruits and vegetables, and cutting back on red and processed meats.

 PROBLEM: Smoking a cigar or two to celebrate a special occasion might seem more sophisticated and less dangerous than smoking cigarettes.

 But one large cigar can contain as much tobacco as an entire pack of cigarettes.
-Even worse, the American Cancer Society points out that cigar smoking also is connected to impotence.
+That increases your odds of getting lung cancer.
+The American Cancer Society also points out that cigar smoking is connected to impotence.

-FIX: Instead of lighting up for an occasional social smoke, pay attention to how good it feels to spend time with friends.
-Your friends, family and co-workers prefer your company when you are happy, healthy and smoke-free.
+FIX: Avoid all tobacco products.
+Instead of lighting up for an occasional social smoke, pay attention to how good it feels to spend time with friends.
+Your friends, family and co-workers prefer your company when you’re happy, healthy and smoke-free.
 Guaranteed.

 Get more health tips by age